 This degree includes three different course formats:

 - Course sections where recorded and live lectures via Mediasite connect you with professors and other students on your own time are labeled “AW.”

 - Courses where participation with the professor, other online students and students attending the in-person class on campus is required in real-time are labeled, “SW.”

-- Courses that are completely online and offered through Blackboard, with no recorded lecture or in-person students are labeled “WW.”
+- Courses that are completely online and offered through Canvas, with no recorded lecture or in-person students are labeled “WW.”

 Advising for History Majors